A conjectural connection between R^*(C_g^n) and R^*(M_{g,n}^rt): Tautological algebras

 \subsection{Intersection pairings}

-The one dimensionality of the tautological groups of $\CC_g^n$ and $\CM_{g,n}^{rt}$ in degree $g-2+n$ enables us to define a pairing on tautological classes.
-It is possible to relate intersection matrices of the pairings for $\CM_{g,n}^{rt}$ and $\CC_g^n$.
-This connects the Gorenstein quotient of tautological algebras and leads to a conjectural dictionary between tautological relations on these spaces.
+The one dimensionality of the tautological groups of $\CC_g^n$ and $\CM_{g,n}^{rt}$ in top degrees enables us to define a pairing on tautological classes.
+It is possible to relate intersection matrices of the pairings for $\CC_g^n$ and $\CM_{g,n}^{rt}$.
+This connects the Gorenstein quotients of tautological algebras and leads to a conjectural dictionary between tautological relations on these spaces.
 Here we give a brief description of the method and refer to \cite{T3} for the details.
 However we warn the reader that some of definitions are slightly different.
 We introduce a collection of monomials which additively generate tautological groups of $\CM_{g,n}^{rt}$.
 These elements are called \emph{standard monomials}.
 To define them we need to associate a directed graph $\G$ to any non-zero monomial